farmera/sare_grant/spectral_indices.md

 Here a portion of a single section showing three rows of early growth sugar cane has been imaged as NDVI and colored using the color LUT described above.
 The range of NDVI values goes from low 'soil' to higher areas of growth.
 An entire section is 412 by 72 pixels (100 x 20 ft) but on the left only a portion of the full section is visible.
 The middle image shows more detail.
 In the right-most part individual pixels are visible.
-Each pixel here has a ground resolution of 2.7 centimeters (~1 square inch) meaning each individual pixel corresponds to a ground coverage of 1 square inch.
+Each pixel has a ground resolution of 2.7 centimeters meaning each individual pixel corresponds to a ground coverage of 1 square inch.

 In summary, each pixel of the final vegetation index has a value representing a number between 0 and 1.
 The strength of that value is used to infer a physical property, in this case the relative amount of photosynthesis occurring at that specific